EchoEllet/mc-safe-resources-gradle/README.md

 - The mod ID (e.g., `example_mod`) is automatically removed from the constant field name for readability ( `item.example_mod.example` -> `ITEM_EXAMPLE`).
+    - The same applies for `${modId}` or `${mod_id}`
 - This generated file is not checked into version control by design, and won't affect the source code file tree.

 > [!TIP]
 > When updating any resource file, run the game (`./gradlew runClient`) or any Gradle task that compiles the code,
 > which causes this plugin to update the generated object, so you can reference the updated keys.

+## Features

+- Uses the latest Gradle best practices and is compatible with **Gradle 9**
+- Supports the [Gradle configuration cache](https://docs.gradle.org/current/userguide/configuration_cache.html) to speed up repeated Gradle task runs
+- Works independently of any mod loader, toolchain, plugin, or Minecraft Java dependency
+- Supports the **Kotlin programming language**
+- Opinionated and simple with minimal configuration, yet flexible enough when needed

 ## Advanced Setup